RDVH8/starter-hugo-academic/content/home/experience.md

     location: Remote
     date_start: '2022-07-01'
     date_end: '2023-03-01'
-    description: Twill is a digital therapeutics company, leading the way to more scalable and accessible options for symptom management and treatment.
-As the Quantitative Research Associate, I spearheaded statistical analyses for internal and external distribution.
+    description: I spearheaded statistical analyses for internal and external distribution.
 Analyses were conducted in R and included: regression; multilevel modeling; growth modeling; structural equation modeling; dose-response curves; exploratory data visualization.
 I owned the quantitative direction of Twill's Research Strategy Team and was partly responsibile for ensuring that our team hit 100% of our 2022 OKRs.

   - title: Baseball Data Analyst
     company: Ogden Raptors Professional Baseball